 ERASMUS+ with Programme Countries

 Like most public universities in Germany, Schmalkalden University of Applied Sciences participates in the European Union's ERASMUS+ programme (KA103).
 Expressions of this participation are a valid ERASMUS Charter for the programme period 2021-2027 and the so-called ERASMUS Policy Statement, which explains the orientation of ERASMUS activities at Schmalkalden University.
 Through the "ERASMUS+" programme, domestic students can study abroad and domestic lecturers can teach at one of our partner universities in Europe; they benefit from scholarships on the one hand and from a clear process flow on the other.
 KA103 projects are carried out regularly and the contact person for ERASMUS mobility is the university's ERASMUS coordinator.
 The ERASMUS code of the university is "D SCHMALK01" and the PIC is "953813611".

 ERASMUS+ with Partner Countries

-In addition to the KA103 line relating to ERASMUS programme countries, the higher education institution has also acquired two KA107 projects in the European Union's ERASMUS+ programme, enabling ERASMUS mobility from/to two ERASMUS partner countries: (a) Between 2018 and 2020, mobility between Schmalkalden University and Ternopil Ivan Puluj National Technical University in Ukraine can be financed.
-The mobility programme applies to students and teachers of both partner universities; priority is given to double-degree students of the Faculties of Computer Science and Mechanical Engineering. (b) Mobilities between the Kazakh-German University and a German consortium of partner universities coordinated from Schmalkalden University can also be funded between 2019 and 2020.
+In addition to the KA103 line relating to ERASMUS programme countries, the higher education institution has also acquired two KA107 projects in the European Union's ERASMUS+ programme, enabling ERASMUS mobility from/to two ERASMUS partner countries: (a) Until 2021, mobility between Schmalkalden University and Ternopil Ivan Puluj National Technical University in Ukraine can be financed.
+The mobility programme applies to students and teachers of both partner universities; priority is given to double-degree students of the Faculties of Computer Science and Mechanical Engineering. (b) Mobilities between the Kazakh-German University and a German consortium of partner universities coordinated from Schmalkalden University can also be funded until 2021.
 The contact person for both projects is the Head of the International Office.